w3f/polkadot-wiki/docs/learn/learn-polkadot-opengov-origins.md

 !!!note
     The following extrinsics must only be sent either with the `Root` or OpenGov origins, which are detailed in the table.

-The following table outlines which extrinsics can be submitted on which governance tracks.

 | Pallet                        | Extrinsic Function       | Required OpenGov Origin                                                                 |
 |-------------------------------|--------------------------|---------------------------------------------------------------------------------|